HewlettPackard/hpe-sd-cloud/kubernetes/helm/sd-chart/README.md

 - Chart.yaml:                               `it contains the chart's metainformation`
 - requirements.yaml:                        `lists the dependencies that your chart needs`
 - requirements.lock:                        `lists the exact versions of dependencies`
-- /templates/service_sdcl.yaml:             `deployment file for HPE HPE SD Closed Loop service`
-- /templates/service_sdsp.yaml:             `deployment file for HPE SD Provisioning service`
-- /templates/service_sdui.yaml:             `deployment file for UOC-based UI service`
-- /templates/service_snmp.yaml:             `deployment file for SD Closed Loop SNMP Adapter service`
-- /templates/Statefulset_sdcl.yaml:         `deployment file for HPE SD Closed Loop node`
-- /templates/Statefulset_sdsp.yaml:         `deployment file for HPE SD Provisioning node`
-- /templates/Deployment_sdui.yaml:          `deployment file for UOC-based UI node connected to CL node`
-- /templates/Deployment_snmp.yaml:          `deployment file for SD Closed Loop SNMP Adapter node`
-- /templates/tests/test-connection.yaml:    `tests that validate that your chart works as expected when it is installed`
-- /charts/couchdb-3.0.0.tgz:                `couchdb helm chart, needed as a dependency`
+- /templates/:                              `SD deployment files`
+- /templates/ELK/:                          `support files for the ELK example`
+- /templates/prometheus/:                   `support files for the Prometheus example`
+- /templates/redis/:                        `support files for the Redis deployment`
-- /charts/kafka-7.0.1.tgz:                  `kafka helm chart, needed as a dependency`
+- /charts/:                                 `additional helm charts, needed as a dependency`

 As prerequisites for this deployment a database, a namespace and two persistent volumes are required.